1. A board member asks a question about a staff member’s responsibilities. | No |

 Yes |

-12. After confirming that the input is welcome, the Board Chair provides a list of ideas on an internal challenge.
+12. After confirming that the input is welcome, the Chair provides ideas on an internal challenge.

 |